Lemons, Lavender, & Laundry

 5 Apr

-This post on purse organization has compensated by Collective Bias, Inc. and its advertiser.
+This post on how to organize your purse has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone.

-Not long ago, I emptied my purse out on the floor of my living room.
-The stuff I discovered hiding in there was nothing short of ridiculous: a hot pink kazoo, a plastic “spy watch” (gotta love kids’ meals, right?), gum wrappers, and a slip of paper explaining how to finger knit.
-It was time to organize.
-If you find yourself in a similar situation, I’ve got some ideas for getting your purse back in order.
+Not long ago, I emptied my purse onto the floor and the stuff I discovered was nothing short of ridiculous: a hot pink kazoo, a plastic “spy watch” (gotta love kids’ meals, right?), gum wrappers, and a slip of paper explaining how to finger knit.
+If you find yourself in a similar situation, I’ve got some ideas on how to organize your purse… and keep it that way.

-The first thing you need to figure out is what you do want in your purse, and once you have that figured out, grab some pouches.
-(I decided to go with clear pouches so I could easily see what was in each one, but mesh or fabric pouches will do a great job as well.)
+The first thing you to figure out is what you do want in your purse.
+Once you have that figured out, grab some pouches.
+(I decided to go with clear pouches so I could easily see what was in each one, but mesh or fabric pouches work as well.)
 Now you can create a “category” for each pouch.
-Everyone has unique needs, so I’ve put together a couples ideas for you to start with, and you can certainly expand upon them if you wish.
+Everyone has unique needs, so I’ve put together a couples ideas for you to start with; you can certainly expand upon them if you wish.

 Kids’ Activities

-If you are ever in the doctor’s waiting area for hours… and hours, then you are very familiar with the phrase, “I’m bored.”
-If you have ever been on a car ride lasting longer than 2.4 minutes, you are also familiar with the term, “I’m bored.”
-In an effort to minimize this particular statement, I created a pouch to include a couple kid-friendly items: a small notebook, a few crayons, stickers, rubber stamps, and small patterned tape dispensers.
+If you are ever in a waiting area for hours… and hours, then you are probably familiar with the phrase, “I’m bored.”
+If you have been on a car ride lasting longer than 2.4 minutes, you are also probably familiar with the term, “I’m bored.”
+In an effort to minimize this particular statement, I created a pouch to include a couple kid-friendly items: a small notebook, a few crayons, stickers, rubber stamps, and patterned tape.

 Freshen Your Breath

 Have you ever been out to an Italian restaurant: garlic enhanced salad dressing, garlic bread, garlic sauce, garlic, garlic, garlic?
 While delicious, it also makes you kinda want to need to freshen your breath.
-For this pouch, I included a small tube of toothpaste, a travel toothbrush, dental floss, and new Extra® 35-stick packs of gum.
-The reason I love this particular gum is because it has durable packaging, so gum isn’t falling out all over my purse, and there’s 35 pieces of gum in it… enough to share with all your friends that just ate chicken fettuccine with you.
+For this pouch, I included a small tube of toothpaste, a travel toothbrush, dental floss, and a pack of gum.

 First Aid Kit